kensho-technologies/graphql-compiler/CONTRIBUTING.md

 ```

 If you have any trouble starting the mysql database, make sure mysql service is not already
-running outside of docker by typing:
+running outside of docker.
+You can do this in Ubuntu by typing:
 ```
 service mysql stop
 ```